-A Note about HyperStacking® Technology
+A Note about HyperStacking Technology

-The GPR data displayed on your UtilityScan starts as received pulses of electromagnetic energy that have reflected off objects or interfaces in the ground.
+The GPR data you see on the screen start as received pulses of electromagnetic energy that have reflected off objects or interfaces in the ground.
 The reflected signals generate electrical charges in the receive antenna element that are digitized by the antenna's onboard sampler.
 They are then converted into digital values and displayed as a colorized linescan profile or an oscilloscope trace.
 Traditional GPR systems send out one pulse at a time and record one small piece of reflected information (a sample) from that one pulse.
-It takes many samples to make a single scan and many scans to make a reflection profile.
+It takes many samples to make a single scan and many scans to make a profile.